cheryyunl/Make-An-Agent/README.md

 Training the policy generator with conditional diffusion models:

 Data processing:
-Make-An-Agent uses latent diffusion model, so the data should be processed using the autoencoder and behavior embedding.
+Make-An-Agent uses a latent diffusion model, so the data should be processed using the autoencoder and behavior embedding.
-You can direclty use the pretrained models in [HuggingFace](https://huggingface.co/cheryyunl/Make-An-Agent)
+You can directly use the pretrained models in [HuggingFace](https://huggingface.co/cheryyunl/Make-An-Agent).

-Or directly use the processed training data in `train_data/process_data.pt` to train the policy generator.
+Or use the processed training data in `train_data/process_data.pt` to train the policy generator.

 If you want to process your own data, change the paths of data and pretrained model root in `dataset/config.yaml`.
 ```bash